procount/pinn/README_PINN.md

 - **gpiotriggerenable**: Forces Recovery Mode to be entered on boot if GPIO pin 3 on header P1 is connected to GND (pin 25).

 - **keyboardtriggerdisable**: Prevents a `SHIFT` keypress from entering Recovery Mode on boot (maybe you have a problematic keyboard which is erroneously triggering every time you boot)

+- **remotetimeout=**: When used in conjunction with `forcetrigger` it sets a maximum timeout period for the recovery menu to be displayed before continuing to the boot selection dialog and potentially selecting a default OS to boot.
+This permits normal default OS booting, yet also allows for a remote user to interrupt the startup process to change the OS to boot, or perform any remote maintenance.
+Any screen interaction over VNC will cancel the timeout.
+This additional timeout will lengthen the boot time into a default OS, so choose a value that is long enough to allow VNC access, yet short enough not to be annoying under normal circumstances.

 - **disablesafemode**: If you have external hardware or an addon board connected to the GPIO header, you may find that pin 5 is being pulled low and accidentally triggering "Safe Mode" by entering the rescueshell.
 To prevent this, you can append `disablesafemode` to the `recovery.cmdline` file.